-- We are proposing to introduce a new ongoing condition of registration to address harassment and sexual misconduct
+- We are proposing to introduce new requirements for universities and colleges registered with the OfS - an 'ongoing condition of registration' - to address harassment and sexual misconduct

 - Topics covered by our proposals include:

 - A. Defining harassment and sexual misconduct

 - B. Requiring a provider to develop and publish a 'single document' explaining its approach to harassment and sexual misconduct

 - C. Capacity and resources

 - D. Freedom of speech principles

 - E. Non-disclosure agreements

 - F. Personal relationships between staff and students

 - G. Implementation